ucsb-cs56/w20/_lab/lab01.md

 1. You are encouraged to work with a pair partner on this project.
 Don't start working unless you are sitting together.
 This should be a true pair partner assignment.
 In true pairing, every line of code goes through the minds of two programmers.
 Please read this [blog post from the well-known Agile Coach LLewellen Falco](http://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html) that explains the idea of **strong-style pairing**.

+   * Your pair partner should be someone from your same team, unless that is literally impossible because either
+      * Your team has an odd number of people, and everyone is already paired with someone.
+      * Your team has an even number of people, but an odd number actually came to section today.
+   * If you cannot find someone on your team, check in with the mentor for your team.
+   * They will work with the other mentors to try you pair you with someone that is in the same situation
+   * If you are literally the last person in your section unpaired, then you may work alone, but you have your mentor send a message on Slack to the #lab01 channel indicating that you got permission to work alone.

 1. You will need to read through the [Rational Tutorial](https://ucsb-cs56.github.io/tutorials/rational/) up through exercise 8.
 This is a series of Java Lessons written by Phill Conrad that walk you through some basics of developing a simple class in Java.
 Note that *even if you are an experienced Java programmer* there are likely to be a few things that are new to you.
 So, at *least* skim this.
 A few of the things you might not have encountered in a High School AP Java Course include:
    * The use of Ant and `build.xml` as a build tool (similar to `Makefile`s in C++ programming)
    * The use of JUnit for automated testing